Bourgoin v La Compagnie du Chemin de Fer de Montréal, Ottawa & Occidental, and Ross: Decisions of Quebec courts

 There were four separate decisions of the Quebec courts, but they raised two general issues.
 The first question was whether the arbitration award was valid.
 The railway company challenged it on the basis that the arbitrators appointed under the federal Railway Act did not have the authority to impose the condition that the railway company make improvements to the quarry and pay monthly awards until it had done so.
 In July, 1876, the Superior Court dismissed that action, but in December, 1878, the Quebec Court of Queen's Bench (Appeal Side) allowed the appeal and set aside the award.

 The second issue related to the enforcement of the award.
 After the Superior Court dismissed the railway company's application, but before the Queen's Bench had ruled, the quarrymen sought to enforce the arbitrator's monetary award by applying to the sheriff of Montreal to seize the property of the railway company.
-However, the government of Quebec, represented by David Alexander Ross, the Attorney General of Quebec, opposed that enforcement attempt, on the basis that the railway was now the property of the government of Quebec and immune from ordinary civil seizure rules.
+However, the government of Quebec, represented by David Alexander Ross, the Attorney General for Quebec, opposed that enforcement attempt, on the basis that the railway was now the property of the government of Quebec and immune from ordinary civil seizure rules.
 In May, 1878, the Superior Court agreed with the Attorney General's position and held the railway property was immune from seizure.
 The Queen's Bench subsequently affirmed that decision.